raphaellepuschitz/SVG-World-Map/README.md

 <li id="AT" onmouseover="myWorldMap.over('AT')" onmouseout="myWorldMap.out('AT')" onclick="myWorldMap.click('AT')">Austria</li>
 ```

 The `update()` function changes the fill color of one or more countries at once.
 The input object uses the same format as `svgWorldMap.countries`.
-Each country can have an individual color, which it will also keep on mouseover.
+Each country can have an individual color, which will stay the same on mouseover.
 The data is passed via country id and a color value:

 ```js
 myWorldMap.update({ DE: '#00FF00', AT: '#00FF00', CH: '#00FF00' });